AhmetGoktekin/FlightAPI/README.md

 ## Database

-Note that, the SQL script, below has to be run for MySQL RDBMS in order to create the required database.
+Note that, the SQL script below has to be run for MySQL RDBMS in order to create the required database.

 ```bash